OH2021/Front-End-Framworks-CA/README.md

 This project was developed as part of a school assignment and is not set up for general external contributions.

-However, if you want to propose changes or improvements:
+If you want to propose changes or improvements:

 1. Fork the repository
 2. Create a new branch